lacanoid/datalink/ROADMAP.md

 - ✔︎ systemd scripts for datalinker
 - ✔︎ install pg_wrapper for pg_datalinker
 - install init.d scripts
-- Transactional File IO functions + file directories / bfile like functionality
+- Transactional File IO functions + file directories / bfile like fileio functionality
 - ✔︎ For constructor form dlvalue(basename,dirname) could be used, bfilename like
 - some sort of file to url mapping. dlurl* functions could use these.
 - Files on remote servers.
 Perhaps foreign servers + dblink